MicrosoftDocs/dynamics-365-project-operations/articles/project-management/copy-project.md

 With Dynamics 365 Project Operations, you can quickly build new projects by selecting **Copy Project** on the **Projects** form.
 To copy a project, open the project you want to copy, and then select **Copy project**.
 The action will copy:

 - Project properties
-- The Work breakdown structure
+- Work breakdown structure
 - Project team members
 - Project estimates
 - Project expense estimates
+- Project material estimates

 ## Project properties